UP-4303/UP-4303/README.md

 If you want to check my repositories, be sure to also check [this list of repositories I have contributed to](https://github.com/stars/UP-4303/lists/contributor).

-Here's a list of all languages/framework/famous libraries/softwares i've used more than one time:
+Here's a non-exhaustive list of all languages/framework/famous libraries/softwares i've used more than one time:

 |  |  |
 | - | - |